dbuchwald/6502/README.md

 Okay, so it should be pretty clear what this project is about, so how to start playing with it?
 That really depends on what you decide to do:

-- Stick with Ben Eater's build and just use subset of provided software (either to install it in EEPROM, or just use it as reference for your own hacking),
+- Stick with BE6502 and just use subset of provided software (either to install it in EEPROM, or just use it as reference for your own hacking),
 - Build your own breadboard design based on this one with any modifications you can think of,
-- Order PCBs of my build, solder the components and run provided software to see how it works and get started with your own designs.
+- Order PCBs of DB6502, solder the components and run provided software to see how it works and get started with your own designs.

 To start from scratch it's actually easiest to select last option - after some waiting you will end up having pretty solid base to extend your design on.

-### Using provided software with Ben's build
+### Using provided software with BE6502

 If you decide to go down that route, head straight to the `Software` folder, where you will find several programs either identical or similar to what Ben has shown in his videos, but built with much more versatile toolchain.

 If you want to read more, go ahead and read [Software folder](Software/README.md) section.
-Make sure to check out the [building software](Software/README.md#building-software) subsection, as it explains how to compile programs to run on Ben's build directly.
+Make sure to check out the [building software](Software/README.md#building-software) subsection, as it explains how to compile programs to run on BE6502 directly.

 ### Build your own breadboard design